alifzl/kedro-docs/training_docs/05_connect_data_sources.md

 ## Custom data

 Kedro supports a number of datasets out of the box, but you can also add support for any proprietary data format or filesystem in your pipeline.

 You can find further information about [how to add support for custom datasets](https://kedro.readthedocs.io/en/stable/07_extend_kedro/03_custom_datasets.html) in specific documentation covering advanced usage.

+## **All of Conventional databases are now added to template repository.
+For almost all the cases, there is no need for adding by yourself**

 _[Go to the next page](./06_jupyter_notebook_workflow.md)_